varuncj02/Coding-Challenge/README.md

 ## Summary

-In this clustering coding challenge I used the DBSCAN (Density Based Spatial Clustering of Applications with Noise) algorithm to determine the number of clusters in the dataset provided to us by the `ClusterPlot.csv` file.
+In this clustering coding challenge I used the <b>DBSCAN (Density Based Spatial Clustering of Applications with Noise)</b> algorithm to determine the number of clusters in the dataset provided to us by the `ClusterPlot.csv` file.
 The main intution behind my approach is that DBSCAN automatically detects the number of clusters in the dataset using just the input data and parameters.

 ## Introduction
 With a strong background in Data Structures and Algorithms in java, I spent this summer exploring python and its numpy and pandas library for data science.
 This is my first time working on a clustering problem so I had to do a little bit of research after I came across this challenge at 6:30 PM.